superpanditas/TrueHome/README.md

 And since 2 of the variables are correlated to eliminate redundancy, I decided to use PCA which is also useful for visualization.

 I decided to address this with XGBoost algorithm, many reasons to choose him.
-This is an ensemble it means that take advantage of differents weak model to give an answer and is really useful when we have a lot of labels.
+This is an ensemble it means that take advantage of differents weak models to give an answer and is really useful when we have a lot of labels.

 XGBoost is interpretable (In case we wish know which thresholds are useful to take a decision) and not previuos assumptions about data.

 Finally we got a 75% of accuracy, although 2 points here.
-First I used a naive configuration and keep a good accuracy, applying grid search can found the best hyper parameters and get a better accuracy. (for limitation of time, not use grid search but the accuracy is good)
+First I used a naive configuration and keep a good accuracy, applying grid search can found the best hyperparameters and get a better accuracy. (for limitation of time, not use grid search but the accuracy is good)

 The second observation is measure just accuracy is not always good because we could have good prediction on some class but really bad on others.
-Recall and Presicion are good alternatives but in this occasion in the matrix confusion we can evaluate in more deep our results.
-(And I think is good!)
+Recall and Precision are good alternatives but in this occasion in the matrix confusion we can evaluate in more deep our results.
+(And I think is good!) :thumbsup: :satisfied:

 ______________________________________________________________________________________________________________________________